Creative Media | UAL Diploma in Art, Design & Media | Level 1

 Our digital arts facilities are top-of-the-range and include two computer suites with Apple Mac computers using the latest professional creative software.
 We use broadcast video cameras, digital SLR cameras and industry standard animation software.
 The college also has Brighton’s cheapest art shop right here on campus.

-You should have at least two GCSEs grades 9-1 including English and Maths, and a portfolio of your creative work.
+You should have at least two GCSEs grades 9-2 (A*-F) preferably including English and Maths, and a portfolio of your creative work.

 - Introduction to creative media methods and skills

 - Understanding an audience in creative media production

 - Contextual research

 - Personal project and presentation (final major project)

 This course gives you the opportunity to use industry standard software and hardware such as Sony NX5 cameras and Mac editing suites running Adobe Premier.